 - SAME SEX COUPLES AND PATERNITY OF A CHILD IN ARIZONA

 - LEGALLY ESTABLISHING PATERNITY IN ARIZONA AND WHY IT MATTERS

 - GOOD CAUSE IN A PATERNITY ACTION IN ARIZONA

-- SAME-SEX COUPLE AND PATERNITY OF A CHILD IN ARIZONA
+- FRAUDULENT ACKNOWLEDGMENT OF PATERNITY OF A CHILD IN ARIZONA